R36.1 - Hematospermia

-R36.1 is a billable ICD-10 code used to specify a medical diagnosis of hematospermia.
-The code is valid during the fiscal year 2023 from October 01, 2022 through September 30, 2023 for the submission of HIPAA-covered transactions.
+R36.1 is a billable diagnosis code used to specify a medical diagnosis of hematospermia.
+The code is valid during the current fiscal year for the submission of HIPAA-covered transactions from October 01, 2023 through September 30, 2024.

 This code is applicable to male patients only.
 It is clinically and virtually impossible to use this code on a non-male patient.